Natural Autism Support Logo

 What Causes Sugar Cravings?

-In the wild world of sugar cravings, there are two primary sources that fuel our desire for that sweet, sweet fix;
+There are two primary sources that fuel our desire for sugar:

 • Cravings from human cells.